puganinithepug/Enterprise-10-Q-Reporting-Tool/README.md

 _Data Visualization_
 - The report contains several pages which demonstrate different methods of analyzing revenue and costs associated with enterprise operations from 2017 to 2019
 - **Unpivot** page contains unpivoted cost data, where costs are displayed in a stacked column chart, columns are organized by store_id, and the portion of cost is color coded by cost type within each column.
 There is also a bar chart for sum of revenue per state.
 This page also contains 2 slicers.
 One for filtering by state and within each state by city for stores in the store_id to cost bar chart; the second a slider for filtering by interval of price range of products sold, to be included in the revenue aggregation.
 - **Details** page contains date based KPIs with formatted dates.
-There is also a bar graph which displays revenue by weekdays.
+One of the tables contain order dates with the sum of sales and the sum of revenue for that date.
+The second table contains the name of the product - the width, length and depth dimensions of its packaging as well as the calculated column for Volume.
+There is a bar graph which displays revenue by weekdays.
 The page also displays the total revenue and the total sales.
+-  The **Maps** page displays a line chart with revenue by year, quarter and month, with ML-based forecasting - for the next 10 quarters, taking into account weekly seasonality, at a 95% confidence level.
+There is also a map-based chart which shows amount of revenue by state and city using latitude and longitude to map locations.